Living In London: Is It Worth The Cost?

 3. For multicultural experiences – Brixton and Clapham

-Although two separate locations, these neighbouring south London areas offer a unique take on life in the big city.
+Although two separate locations, these neighboring south London areas offer a unique take on life in the big city.

 Brixton has a real community feel and has shed the less-than-ideal reputation it once had.
-Like its neighbour, Clapham, Brixton is very popular with young people and offers a wide variety of clubs, pubs, eateries and more.
+Like its neighbor, Clapham, Brixton is very popular with young people and offers a wide variety of clubs, pubs, eateries, and more.

 First things first, it is pronounced ‘Mar-le-bone’.
 This will save you from some jokes and awkward exchanges.